 The object selection display option makes it possible to use different selection highlight methods.
 By default, selection shows both the control points and the resizing box.
 It can be changed to show just the points or just the box for convenient editing.
 A new <Ctrl-N> accelerator allows toggling through the selection display options.

-When editing groups of objects with a lot of control
+When editing groups of objects with a lot of

-you can speed up editing by selecting an option that shows just the
+you can speed up editing by selecting an option that shows just

 box.
-This will eliminate the processing time required to highlight all
+This will eliminate the processing time required to highlight

 The Connector object is a new type of object used to connect other objects in the drawing.
 For example, it may be used to connect nodes in a diagram.